kgrid-objects/PHQ9example/README.md

 Download Kgrid Activator 1.7.0

+Create NEW folder

+Put Kgrid Activator 1.7.0 and the shelf folder in this repo in the NEW folder

-Run Kgrid Activator using this command: java -jar kgrid-activator-1.7.0.jar
+From the command line, with Java installed, run Kgrid Activator using this command: java -jar kgrid-activator-1.7.0.jar